 Student Conduct Code: The purpose of the University of Alabama at Birmingham (University) student conduct process is to support the vision, mission, and shared values of the University and the tenets of the Universitys creed, The Blazer Way.
 Through a student-focused and learning-centered lens, the process strives to uphold individual and community standards; foster an environment of personal accountability for decisions; promote personal growth and development of life skills; and care for the well-being, health, safety, and property of all members of the University community.
 The Student Conduct Code (Code) describes the standards of behavior for all students and student organizations and outlines students rights and the process for adjudicating alleged violations.
 It is set forth in writing in order to give general notice of non-academic prohibited conduct.
-The Code should be read broadly and is not designed to define non-academic conduct themselves in accordance with the Code.
+The Code should be read broadly and is not designed to define non-academic conduct in exhaustive terms.
+All students and student organizations are expected to conduct themselves in accordance with the Code.
 The current version of the Code, which may be revised periodically, is available from the Office of Community Standards & Student Accountability.